ndtaylor/dotfiles/README.md

 script/bootstrap
 ```

+If you were previously using bash, run this and then restart your terminal to
+switch over to zsh.

+    chsh -s $(which zsh)

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.